itsnilskerwer/eip-rdf/README.md

 The file EIPS.ttl contains the configuration (usually called assembler file).

 ## Querying the dataset
-! "query" is the placeholder for your actual query !
+! query is the placeholder for your actual SPARQL query !

 From a terminal, a query can be sent to the dataset like this:
 ```bash